 You might also like: 15 Most Polluted Cities in the World

-These are just some of the small, but effective ways to reduce your plastic waste impact on the planet.
+Whether you’re participating in Plastic Free July or simply making a change in your life, these are just some of the small, but effective ways to reduce your plastic waste impact on the planet.
 If everyone were more mindful of the plastic waste crisis plaguing the planet, we could start to undo some of the damage we’ve done in the name of convenience.